 It’s easier to visualize with the image below:

 - An active customer ordering on the weekend during evening hour on the website needs to be catered differently from a customer who is At Risk ordered on a weekday during office hours from Zomato.

 - Customer who had ordered six months back has to be sent a different communication from the customer who had made his first purchase two days back.

 - A person who always eats North India food has to be sent communication differently from a person who always eats Chinese.

 - A customer needs to see the offer across channels like SMS, Email and on FB/ Instagram.

-Based on the basic parameter above you can reach out to your customer in a minimum of 288 ways.
+Based on the primary parameter above you can reach out to your customer in a minimum of 288 ways.
 Understanding how a customer interacts with you and planning your campaign based on that can increase your repeat sales by 22% (our customers have actually achieved this number).
 You can check the case study of Instapizza here.

-This is a guest post submitted by Ayushmaan Kapoor, founder at Xeno.
+This is a guest post submitted by Ayushmaan Kapoor, the founder at Xeno.
 He’s an entrepreneur at heart, who’s obsessed with building a product that’ll impact the world.
 Currently working on ‘Alfred- The future of marketing.’